lthievenaz-keeper/pam_import/README.md

   - User Folder names
   - Record titles

 For items marked with *, the names must be unique across the Keeper Vault.
-Other items must simply be unique per project.
+Other items must simply be unique per project
 - The import generates a PAM configuration with all features enabled (that can be enabled with Commander).
-This can be edited after the import is complete.
+This can be edited after the import is complete
 - The import shares the user shared folders to your KSM app with can-edit permissions.
-This can be edited after the import is complete.
+This can be edited after the import is complete
+- Record creation and configuration inherit limitations from Commander arguments

 ## Debugging